 Private Water Supply staff is the first-responders to complaints regarding the contamination of private wells.
 Well contamination by manure has been an increasing problem in recent years.
-Using the results of newly-developed analytical tools for tracking the source of microbial contamination - known as MST sampling - staff are able to determine whether fecal contamination is from grazing animal manure or human sources.
+Heavy rains and farm equipment failure in fall of 2014 resulted in several well contamination events in northeastern Wisconsin.
+Using the results of analytical tools for tracking the source of microbial contamination - known as MST sampling - staff were able to determine that fecal contamination was due to grazing animal manure rather than human sources.
 Agency news releases to both the agricultural community and general media emphasize ways to avoid contamination and encourage regular testing by private well owners.
 Joint training for DG staff and DNR animal waste specialists is held each year to increase staff efficiency and effectiveness in responding to manure contamination emergencies.